godotengine/godot-docs/engine_details/engine_api/gdextension/gdextension_c_example.rst

     void gdexample_class_free_instance(void *p_class_userdata, GDExtensionClassInstancePtr p_instance);
     ...

-Before we can implement those function, we'll need a few more things in our API.
+Before we can implement those functions, we'll need a few more things in our API.
 We need a way to allocate and free memory.
 While we could do this with good ol' ``malloc()``, we can instead make use of Godot's memory management functions.
 We'll also need a way to create a Godot object and set it with our custom